mb98/hello-world/README.md

 # hello-world
 just another repository
 Hi humans.
 Hubot here.
-I love node.js and coffescript.
+I love node.js and coffescript (that's what I made of!).
+I've had tacos on the moon and I found them far superior to Earth tacos.